Dabbe: Curse of the Jinn

 Dabbe: The Possession (Dabbe: Cin Çarpması; stylized as D@bbe Cin Çarpması) is a 2013 Turkish horror film directed and written by Hasan Karacadağ.
 It is the fourth film in the D@bbe series.

-Ayrıca bu filmde ticari reklam subiminali vardır VİVO7 175 yüzünden !

 Plot

 Kübra is a young woman haunted by a jinn right before her wedding; she murders her fiancé on the henna night in front of the entire family.
 Ebru is a psychiatrist and Kübra's childhood friend.
 Ebru wants to film the actions of so-called exorcists in an attempt to prove whether djinns exist or not.
 She takes an exorcist, Faruk, to Kübra's village to see if he can cure her and prove the existence of djinns.
 They visit a cursed tree at the village entrance and see a strange code, 7175, engraved in the trunk.

 Ebru isn't convinced, even after Faruk unearths black, scriptures, and organs under the toilet, meaning that someone purposely cursed Kübra's parents 24 years ago, even before she was born.
 After another exorcism, everyone assumes that Kübra is healed; however, she tries to kill her aunt that same night.
 Kübra's injured aunt reveals to Faruk that Kübra's father died on the night of her birth, killed by a djinn named Sare.
 Faruk contacts a colleague about the 7175 code.
 He and Ebru decide to visit İlyas, the only villager still residing in the abandoned, cursed village, as he knows about Sare.

 İlyas explains that this all is due to a curse placed on the village by Kübra's father and Ebru's father.
 The two men were greedy and sought the help of djinns to find treasure and become rich.
 On finding it, they killed the djinn that helped them and buried it but it came back and now wants Kübra's body in revenge.
 Ebru seemed to have been left alone because her family shifted to İzmir. İlyas knows all this from his wife, who isn't human, but a djinn, with whom he even has a deformed child.
 He tells Faruk that the only way to lift the curse is to dig up Sare's dead body from under the cursed tree and bury it somewhere else in peace.